-- A staff emergency "phone tree", protocol for emergency contacts. - Community emergency telephone numbers, specific to each region. - Emergency teams and duties. - Staff development and minimum day schedules. - Safety Committee and Leadership Team composition and members. - Assessment of the status of school crime committed on campus. - Discrimination and harassment policies and procedure for staff and students. - Hate crime reporting procedures. - · Procedures for safe ingress and egress of pupils, parents and school employees to and from school. - Uniform complaint procedures for parents. - Vandalism reporting forms and procedures. - Child abuse laws and reporting forms and procedures. - "Safe School" initiative information and mission statement. - Crisis response checklist. - Safety inspection classroom checklist. - List of disaster/first aid supplies in classrooms. - Policies pursuant to student suspension and expulsion. - Rules and procedures on school discipline. - Procedures for staff notification of "intruder on campus." - Dress code policies and enforcement. - Disaster procedures and drills protocol. - School site maps and plans.
+- A staff emergency "phone tree", protocol for emergency contacts. - Community emergency telephone numbers, specific to each region. - Emergency teams and duties. - Staff development and minimum day schedules. - Safety Committee and Leadership Team composition and members. - Assessment of the status of school crime committed on campus. - Discrimination and harassment policies and procedure for staff and students. - Hate crime reporting procedures. - Procedures for safe ingress and egress of pupils, parents and school employees to and from school. - Uniform complaint procedures for parents. - Vandalism reporting forms and procedures. - Child abuse laws and reporting forms and procedures. - "Safe School" initiative information and mission statement. - Crisis response checklist. - Safety inspection classroom checklist. - List of disaster/first aid supplies in classrooms. - Policies pursuant to student suspension and expulsion. - Rules and procedures on school discipline. - Procedures for staff notification of "intruder on campus." - Dress code policies and enforcement. - Disaster procedures and drills protocol. - School site maps and plans.

-The School Safety Plan was last reviewed and updated during the 2019-20 school year.
+The School Safety Plan was last reviewed, updated, and discussed with the school faculty in October 2019.

 Suspensions and Expulsions

 School 2015-16 2016-17 2017-18

-Suspensions Rate 0.0 0.0 2.3
+Suspensions Rate 0.0 0.0 0.0

 Expulsions Rate 0.0 0.0 0.0

 District 2015-16 2016-17 2017-18

 Suspensions Rate 4.5 4.7 4.1

 Expulsions Rate 0.0 0.0 0.0

 State 2015-16 2016-17 2017-18

 Suspensions Rate 3.7 3.7 3.5

 Expulsions Rate 0.1 0.1 0.1